 May you find rest for your weary souls and excitement of all that is still to come in this school year.

-A big thank you to Michele Pleasants of Family, Faith and Fridays for writing this guest post.
+A big thank you to Michele Pleasants of Family, Faith and Fridays for writing this article.